jagritbhaker45/QuickAI-Full-Stack/README.md

 # QuickAI – AI SaaS Platform

-QuickAI is a production-ready AI SaaS platform built using the **PERN stack** (PostgreSQL, Express.js, React.js, Node.js) with Clerk authentication, Stripe subscription billing, and a Neon serverless database.
+QuickAI is a production-ready AI SaaS platform built using the PERN stack (PostgreSQL, Express.js, React.js, Node.js) with Clerk authentication, Stripe subscription billing, and a Neon serverless database.

-It provides a suite of AI-powered tools for content creation, image processing, and document analysis.
+It provides multiple AI-powered tools for content generation, image processing, and document analysis.

 ---